filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 This flag should be enabled if any of the aforementioned plugins is needed.
 Unnecessary plugins can be easily disabled through the "Plugins" menu of the Rhythmbox.

 ### test
-Compile GSettings XML schemas necessary for running test.
-Start a new Xvfb session and execute the `make check` command inside of it.
-Run the test suite provided with the source code.
+Start a new Xvfb session and execute the `meson test` command inside of it to run the test suite provided with the source code and check for regressions.
 This will extend a build time.

 This flag should normally be disabled.
 It is oriented to the Gentoo team, testers and developers.

 ### udev
-Pass the `--with-gudev` option to the configure script.
+Pass the `-Dgudev=enabled` option to the Meson build script.
 Use the `libgudev` library to access the Udev device manager to detect and identify audio player devices (Apple iPod/iPhone and MTP devices), and build and install the `Android devices` plugin, that provides an Android 4.0 (and later) specific device handling via the MTP protocol.

 This flag should be enabled if there is a need to access audio players and mobile devices.

 ### upnp-av
-Pass the `--enable-grilo` option to the configure script.
+Pass the `-Dgrilo=true` option to the Meson build script.
 Build and install the `Grilo media browser` plugin that uses the Grilo UPnP AV plugin to provide an ability to browse various local and Internet media sources, including uPnP/DLNA media servers.

 This flag should be enabled if there is a need to browse and access UPnP AV servers.